 Follow the Money is an investigative news outlet for radically independent journalism.
 They want to hear from freelance journalists.
 They are always on the hunt for investigative stories that expose wrongdoing and corruption, and hold the powerful to account.
 They are looking for investigations that shed light on individuals, corporations, or institutions that abuse their power to the detriment of European society – whether in politics, finance, media, or beyond.
 All writers are paid, but rates are not mentioned.
 To learn more, refer to this page.

 The European Correspondent is an English-speaking, community-funded online medium featuring the stories of Europe.
 They publish stories that matter to European citizens and accept pitches from freelance journalists across the European Union.
-They pay €15 to €22.50 per hour.
-To calculate your rate, click here.
+According to their rates page, they pay €15 to €22.50 per hour.
 To read their pitch guide, click here.

 The International Examiner is the oldest and largest nonprofit, pan-Asian Pacific American publication in the Northwest.
 They are seeking news and arts freelance writers.
 Compensation depends on experience.
 To learn more, refer to this page.